tsugiproject/tsugi-org/md/ADVANTAGE_SAKAI.md

 * Direct tool url like https://dev1.tsugicloud.org/mod/youtube

-* Check all the services and send PII to the tool
+* Check all the services and send name and email to the tool

 * Allow the tool to be launched as a link (only check this)